 Tribal Broadband Resources

-Updated 07/27/2021: Broadband is critical for Indian Country, but it is often unavailable.
+Updated 02/22/2022: Broadband is critical for Indian Country, but it is often unavailable.
 In 2019, the American Indian Policy Institute (AIPI) found that 18 percent of Tribal reservation residents have no Internet access, while 33 percent rely on smartphones for Internet service.
 Even where broadband is available, the cost can be a barrier to access.
-It is crucial that Tribal communities have broadband access for education, work, and healthcare, all of which will be more accessible via the Emergency Broadband Benefits program (EBB).
+It is crucial that Tribal communities have broadband access for education, work, and healthcare, all of which will be more accessible via the Affordable Connectivity Program.

-The FCC's Emergency Broadband Benefit program provides benefits for a single Internet connection per home and will allow eligible households to receive a monthly discount on broadband access from their Internet provider.
+The Affordable Connectivity Program provides benefits for a single Internet connection per home and will allow eligible households to receive a monthly discount on broadband access from their Internet provider.
 The provider may also offer broadband devices at a discount.
-It is important to check with your provider to see if they are participating in the EBB program.
-EBB is now accepting applications, with participating providers.
+It is important to check with your provider to see if they are participating.
+The program is now accepting applications, with participating providers.
 Also, be sure to keep checking with your Internet service provider for more information.
-To see a list of providers, click here.

 Tribes must exercise their sovereign right to access and utilize this natural resource.
 Spectrum frequencies are finite and as the internet and technology continues to permeate every life these frequencies will be obtained and held onto by industry because of its intrinsic value.
 The federal government, as trustee to Tribal Nations, must also understand and address the historical and present-day barriers that prevent tribal participation in spectrum auctions and the inability of tribes to access spectrum through secondary market mechanisms.
 Providing tribes with access to spectrum licenses provides an opportunity for tribes to construct their own wireless networks or leverage the license to attract service providers to bring telecommunications services to tribal lands for the benefit of their communities and economies.